BullDogPatch/week8-assignment/considerations.md

 Extra

-- Look into `useFormState` hook from `react`, so I can get feedback as form submitting or deleting a post
+- Look into `useFormStatus` hook from `react`, so I can get feedback as form submitting or deleting a post. ✅